Managing your wellbeing during a divorce

 The person who didn’t make the initial decision to separate is in a different place.
 They are still experiencing raw emotions like shock, denial, and anger, and they will find it impossible to make agreements during this period.

 If the instigator rushes their partner, the less likely they will be able to collaborate and make decisions.
-It’s essential to allow time and space, or if possible explore therapeutic options such as professional coaching or counselling support to help with the ‘grieving and moving on’ process.
+It’s essential to allow time and space, or if possible explore therapeutic options such as professional or counselling support to help with the ‘grieving and moving on’ process.

 Navigating challenging emotions: